mbsmrtic/vcffiles/README.md

 			per risk SNP.
 The output table is data/risksnptable.csv.
 I use this table to create a parallel coordinates visualization where each line is a person and each axis is a risk SNP.
+	* SomeSnpsTable
+			This class encapsulates a file format with one row per snp and one column per person.
+			Each cell contains the allele.
+We'll use this to create a parallel coordinates view of the snps.